aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 ## Smart DAQ for LIVE Experimental Data
-This repository holds the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.
+The firmware C code is freely available and is compatible with Tensilica's Xtensa LX6/7 microprocessors.
 Files are located in the folder "[Firmware Code](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/tree/main/Firmware%20Code)".

 <br>